EpiData-dk/analysis/help/commands.md

 ```
 @{variable1}
 ```
-With a referenced variable, you essentially use the content of another variable (global, result) <u>to provide the variable name</u>.
+With a referenced variable, you essentially use the content of another variable (global, result) to provide the variable name.

 ### examples